 Student-athletes are responsible for equipment and/or uniforms issued to them.
-It is requested that the school issued equipment be treated with care to ensure the longevity of the products.
+It is requested that the school-issued equipment be treated with care to ensure the longevity of the products.

 Athletes may provide their own equipment provided it has the necessary certification, meets all rule specifications, and is inspected regularly by coach and officials for safety and compliance.